 Hex editor lets you view/edit the binary data of a file – which is in the form of “hexadecimal” values and hence the name “Hex” editor.
 Let’s be frank, not everyone needs it.
 Only a specific group of users who have to deal with the binary data use it.

-If you have no idea, what it is, let me give you an example.
-Suppose, you have the configuration files of a game, you can open them using a hex editor and change certain values to have more ammo/score and so on.
-To know more about Hex editors, you should start with the Wikipedia page.
+Let me give you an example if you have no idea what it is.
+Suppose you have the configuration files of a game; you can open them using a hex editor and change certain values to have more ammo/score, and so on.
+To learn more about Hex editors, you should start with the Wikipedia page.

 In case you already know what’s it used for – let us take a look at the best Hex editors available for Linux.